appnexus/cmp/README.md

 	},
 	canLog: true, // pixel logging for monitoring and alerting
 	canDebug: false, // console.logs for dev debugging
-	narrowedVendors: [1, 2, 3, 4, 5], // only show a select numuber of vendors
+	narrowedVendors: [1, 2, 3, 4, 5], // only show a select vendors
 	cookieDomain: '', // which domain to set the euconsent and gdpr_opt_in cookie on });
 ```